tfroccaro/fewd-class-repo/final-project-worksheet/readme.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+My final project will be a website for a lawyer.
+My father has been practiving for 25+ years and does not have a personal website to advertise his practice.

 ## Wireframes